apollographql/apollo-client-nextjs/package/README.md

         ?
 ApolloLink.from([
             // in a SSR environment, if you use multipart features like
             // @defer, you need to decide how to handle these.
-            // This strips all `@defer` directives from your queries. new SSRMultipartLink({
+            // This strips all interfaces with a `@defer` directive from your queries. new SSRMultipartLink({
               stripDefer: true,
             }),